sapped/flip/README.md

-# Backend Code for personal site, flip.Rip
+# Backend Code for personal site, flip.rip

 Full-stack Streamlit implementation, [see this repo](https://github.com/sapped/Authenticated-Full-Stack-Streamlit) for a template you can more quickly rip.
 This is for my personal website.
 I predominately use it to track my own goals, but the idea is to put it all here.
 It will continue to change, but figure I'd share what I make here.